If you’re holding U.S. dollars, 2019 is the best year in a long time for harnessing your buying power abroad.

-Colombia still suffers from the negative stereotypes left over from the days of Pablo Escobar and the Medellín Cartel, more than 25 years ago.
+Colombia still suffers from the negative stereotypes left over from the days of Pablo Escobar and the Medellín Cartel of more than 25 years ago.
 But this bit of ignorance has resulted in some of the most undervalued markets you’ll find anywhere.

 You can gain in two ways in Colombia.
-First with the disappearing stereotype prices have been rising nicely as people forget the old stories.
+First, prices continue to rise nicely as people forget the old stereotypes.
 Plus, you could profit from the currency’s rebound.

 One final benefit is that Colombia is one of the easiest places to obtain residency.
-The country offers 17 visa options, and requirements are minimal.
-I got my visa at the ministry in Bogotá in less than one hour solely based on information from the ministry’s website.
+They have 17 visa options available, and the requirements are minimal.
+I got my visa solely by using information from the ministry’s website, in less than one hour (at the ministry in Bogotá).

-The only disadvantage I can think of is the country’s currency controls.
-Like Brazil, wiring money in and out of Colombia requires some extra steps and takes a bit more time, given that the money has to be “declared” when entering and exiting.
-Also, you can’t spend dollars in Colombia, and you cannot have a dollar-denominated bank account.
+The only disadvantage I can think of are the currency controls.
+Like Brazil, wiring money into and out of Colombia requires extra steps and takes a bit more time, given that the money has to be “declared” when entering and exiting.
+Also, you can’t spend U.S. dollars in Colombia and cannot have U.S.-dollar-denominated bank accounts.